PseudoDevs/IamGhost/amd5.md

-Last updated: 2024-04-06 10:20:22
+Last updated: 2024-04-06 10:20:56
-Random Quote: There must always be a Stark in Winterfell.  -  Catelyn Stark
+Random Quote: Weakness is not in us, it is what we have outside. - Professor